hbctraining/Training-modules/Visualization_in_R/lessons/tidyverse_data_wrangling.md

 ---
 title: "Tidyverse data wrangling"
 author: "Michael Steinbaugh, Mary Piper"
-date: "October 19th, 2017"
+date: "Friday, October 20th, 2017"
 ---

 Approximate time: 75 minutes

 # Data Wrangling with Tidyverse

-The [Tidyverse suite of integrated packages](https://www.tidyverse.org/packages/) designed to work together to make common data science operations more user friendly.
+The [Tidyverse suite of integrated packages](https://www.tidyverse.org/packages/) are designed to work together to make common data science operations more user friendly.
 The packages have functions for data wrangling, tidying, reading/writing, parsing, and visualizing, among others.
 There is a freely available book, [R for Data Science](http://r4ds.had.co.nz/index.html), with detailed descriptions and practical examples of the tools available and how they work together.
 We will explore the basic syntax for working with these packages, as well as, specific functions for data wrangling with the 'dplyr' package, data tidying with the 'tidyr' package, and data visualization with the 'ggplot2' package.

 ![](../img/tidyverse_website.png)

+All of these packages use the same style of code, which is `snake_case` formatting for all function names and arguments.
+When using these functions, we recommend that you follow the [tidy style guide](http://style.tidyverse.org/).
 ## Tidyverse basics

 As it is difficult to change how fundamental base R structures/functions work, the Tidyverse suite of packages create and use data structures, functions and operators to make working with data more intuitive.
 The two most basic changes are in the use of **pipes** and **tibbles**.